-Only CPA PEP module-end examination results and the Common Final Examination (CFE) results are subject to appeals (remark).
+Only unsuccessful CPA PEP module-end examination results are subject to appeals (remark).
 Appeals (remark requests) must be made within three business days after the examination results are released, and are subject to a fee.

-The following process applies to appeals (remark) requested by students who fail course-end examinations:
+The following process applies to appeals (remark) requested by candidates who fail course-end examinations:

-- i) Objective Format Portion: When the style of objective format includes a written component (e.g., short answer or fill in the blank), the responses will be reviewed.
-If there is a combined score (objective and case portions combined), the score will be re-tabulated to verify its accuracy.
-However, since the responses to all objective format questions will be input and marked electronically, there is no need to re-tabulate. - ii) Written Portion: A marker's judgment should be accepted in the absence of evidence strongly supporting that their judgment was in error.
-A change to the candidate's results should be made only if one or more of the following errors occurred, the markers: - misapplied the marking guidelines - failed to consider a relevant section of the student's response (e.g. the markers missed a relevant discussion somewhere in the paper, etc.) - exhibited poor application of judgment
+- i) Objective Format Portion: Since the responses to all objective format questions will be input and marked electronically, these types of questions will not be re-tabulated. - ii) Written Portion: A marker's judgment will be accepted in the absence of evidence strongly supporting that their judgment was in error.
+A change to the candidate's results will be made only if one or more of the following errors occurred, the markers: - misapplied the marking guidelines - failed to consider a relevant section of the candidate's response (e.g. the markers missed a relevant discussion somewhere in the paper, etc.) - exhibited poor application of judgment

-Appeals are not available for an unsuccessful Capstone 1 panel presentation result as the decision is made by a panel of CPA members.
-All failures of Capstone 1 are marked at least twice and also reviewed by another province/ region before releasing a failed result.
+Appeals (remarks) are not available for an unsuccessful Capstone 1 panel presentation result as the decision is made by a panel of CPA members.
+All failures of Capstone 1 are marked at least twice and also reviewed by another province/region before releasing a failed result.